SEOs are constantly looking for tactics that will be a perfect balance between time and effort.

 The suggested range of word use is based on the length of your text and the value between the average and maximum density of the competition.

 The minimum value is just the average density on the analyzed pages, and the maximum is the concentration of the content of the page that used the phrase most often.

-Remove the content gap by adding the words and phrases from True Density.
+Remove the content gap by adding the words and phrases from this section.
 You don’t have to add all of them at once.
 Start with the most critical ones and update your page.
 Wait a week or two to see if your page moved up or not.

 If you’re not satisfied with the result, go back to this report and continue your optimization.
 Just remember—your content should be user-friendly and not stuffed with phrases in random order.